 US-China Trade War Tariffs: An Up-to-Date Chart

-This post, originally published on September 20, 2019, will be updated as China and the United States change their tariffs.
-For more information on trade war events, see "Trump's Trade War Timeline: An Up-to-Date Guide."
+This chart, originally published on September 20, 2019, will be updated as China and the United States change their tariffs.
+For more information, see The US-China trade war and phase one agreement and Trump's Trade War Timeline: An Up-to-Date Guide.

 The February 14, 2020 implementation of the phase one deal between the United States and China established new US tariffs on imports from China for the foreseeable future.
 Average US tariffs on imports from China remain elevated at 19.3 percent.
 These tariffs are more than six times higher than before the trade war began in 2018.
 These tariffs cover 66.4 percent of Chinese exports to the United States.

 Average Chinese tariffs on imports from the United States also remain elevated at an average of 20.7 percent.
 China’s retaliatory tariffs continue to cover 58.3 percent of US exports to China.
 On February 17, 2020, the Chinese government announced an exclusion process whereby Chinese companies could apply for a temporary exemption from the retaliatory tariffs.
 Yet questions remain about whether China will be able to live up to the commitment of purchasing an additional $200 billion of US goods and services over 2020 and 2021, as described in the legal agreement signed on January 15, 2020.